-This report is part of the work in connection with the valuation of the scheme.
+This report is part of the work in connection with the valuation of the Scheme.
 The report has been produced for the information of interested readers and not with the intention that it should support any decision that they may make.
-The work in preparing this report is subject to and complies with those principles set out in the Technical Actuarial Standard on reporting actuarial information (version 2), on data (version 1), on modelling (version 1), logether with the Pensions Technical Actuarial Standard (version 2).
+Our work in preparing this document complies with Technical Actuarial Standard 100: Principles for Technical Actuarial Work, together with Technical Actuarial Standard 300: Pensions.